{{ summaryTitle }}

 Technical Details:

-In this planning equation, O is the number of runner OS labels, V is the number of runtime versions, A is the optional extra-axis count or 1 when no extra axis is used, E is the number of base combinations removed by exclude rules, and I is the number of include rows added to the ledger.
+O is the number of runner OS labels, V is the runtime version count, and A is the extra-axis count or 1 when no extra axis is used.
+E is the number of base combinations removed by exclude rows, and I is the number of include rows counted as added ledger rows.
+With 3 runner labels, 4 runtime versions, and no extra axis, the base grid is 12 jobs.
+Two matching excludes and one entered include row produce 11 local planning rows.

 Rule Core: